DuckySoLucky/hypixel-discord-chat-bridge/docs/Commands.md

 If you need any help help consider checking out the [FAQ](/docs/FrequentlyAskedQuestions.md)

-Feel free to reach out to the maintainers directly on Discord. [@duckysolucky](https://discord.com/users/486155512568741900) and
+Feel free to reach out to the maintainers directly on Discord. [@duckysolucky](https://discord.com/users/486155512568741900), [@.kathund](https://discord.com/users/1276524855445164098)
-[@.kathund](https://discord.com/users/1276524855445164098)